-- Tommy Hilfiger A-line side-button skirt or skort in khaki or navy. - Please note: No other style of skirt, skort, or dress is permitted.\\\ - Skirts must be worn with solid-colored ankle socks, navy or white knee highs or solid colored tights. - Students may wear tights, leggings, and yoga pants underneath the skirt or skort.
-Acceptable colors are navy, white, gray, black, or tan. - The length of the skirt must go to the length of their longest fingertip when students' arms are at their side.
+- Tommy Hilfiger A-line side-button skirt or skort in khaki or navy. - o Please note: No other style of skirt, skort, or dress is permitted. \\\ - Skirts must be worn with solid-colored ankle socks, navy or white knee highs or solid-colored tights. - Students may wear tights, leggings, and yoga pants underneath the skirt or skort.
+Acceptable colors are navy, white, gray, black, or tan.

+• The length of the skirt must be to the longest fingertip when students' arms are at their side.